Spread the love

 Additional details on the Danum Valley bird hides

-Danum Hide
+Danum BOS

 This is the nearest hide to the Lodge.
 It is roughly 600 metres away, and accessible via the ‘Nature Trail’.
 The trail is flat and easily walkable, even with heavy camera gear.
 Nevertheless, the trail can be muddy after rains.